getsentry/sentry-docs/src/collections/_documentation/platforms/node/aws_lambda.md

   throw new Error("asd");
 });
 ```
+You can obtain the DSN using your Sentry account from your organization's *Settings -> Projects -> Client Keys (DSN)* in the Sentry web UI.

-Note: You need to call both `CaptureException` and `Flush` to send report errors into Sentry.
+Note: You need to call both `CaptureException` and `Flush` to report errors into Sentry.

 Create the deployment package in .zip format, then upload it to AWS Lambda as a Lambda function.
 Checkout Sentry’s [aws sample apps](http://tbd/) for detailed examples.
-You can obtain the DSN using your Sentry account from your organization's *Settings -> Projects -> Client Keys (DSN)* in the Sentry web UI.

-For detailed configuration options, use  [JavaScript docs]({% link _documentation/platforms/javascript/index.md %}) for detailed configurations.
+Use  [JavaScript docs]({% link _documentation/platforms/javascript/index.md %}) for more configuration options.

 Reference other serverless integrations [here]({% link _documentation/serverless/index.md %})